-DEPUTY CHIEF FIRE OFFICER
+ASSISTANT CHIEF FIRE OFFICER

-- 11.13 The Deputy Chief Fire Officer is responsible to the Fire Authority for: - a) Providing strategic leadership to shape and direct service provision; - b) Managing the overall co-ordination of the activities of the Service and optimising the use of resources; - Leading and managing the Departments within his/her area of responsibility; - d) Authorising surveillance activity in accordance with the Authority's policy; - e) The safeguarding of children, young people and vulnerable young adults as well as the safeguarding of vulnerable adults (including the preparation and maintenance of appropriate policies and procedures: - f) In an operational context, managing and providing strategic leadership at major operational incidents by devising, overseeing and monitoring plans and the use of resources and authorising recall to duty, where appropriate. - g) Managing budgets in accordance with Financial Regulations.
+- 11.13 The Assistant Chief Fire Officer is responsible to the Fire Authority for: - a) Providing strategic leadership to shape and direct service provision; - b) Managing the overall co-ordination of the activities of the Service and optimising the use of resources; - Leading and managing the Departments within his/her area of responsibility; - d) Authorising surveillance activity in accordance with the Authority's policy; - The Assistant Chief Fire Officer Service Delivery and Prevention is responsible for the safeguarding of children, young people and vulnerable young adults as well as the safeguarding of vulnerable adults (including the preparation and maintenance of appropriate policies and procedures; - f) In an operational context, managing and providing strategic leadership at major operational incidents by devising, overseeing and monitoring plans and the use of resources and authorising recall to duty, where appropriate. - g) Undertake the role of Fire Gold Commander at major incidents within Cheshire. - h) Managing budgets in accordance with Financial Regulations. - i) Deputise for the Chief Fire Officer and Chief Executive as necessary.

-The Chief Fire Officer and Chief Executive and Deputy Chief Fire Officer are collectively referred to as Brigade Managers in some documents.
+The Chief Fire Officer and Chief Executive and Assistant Chief Fire Officer are collectively referred to as Brigade Managers in some documents.